dawnzs03/flakyBuild9/docs/en/docs/query-acceleration/pipeline-execution-engine.md

 #### parallel_pipeline_task_num

 `parallel_pipeline_task_num` represents the concurrency of pipeline tasks of a query.
 Default value is `0` (e.g. half number of CPU cores).
 Users can adjust this value according to their own workloads.
+If the user upgrades from a lower version, the default value will be the parallel_fragment_exec_instance_num before the upgrade.

 ```
 set parallel_pipeline_task_num = 0;